 This coffee place is number one in Melbourne if you are a coffee lover with a demanding taste.
 At Bonnie Coffee Brewers, you are lucky enough to brew your own coffee blend right on the spot.
 The place offers a different variety of blends, filter coffee and cold drip coffee.
 There is no food, just coffee and cookies, and it is only a short walk from Southern Cross Station distance.

 Mc Cafe – The best value Coffee & Muffins on the Go

 I love breakfast with Muffin & Cappuccino at Mc Cafe.
 While many people do not like the idea of checking out the fast-food chains for coffee, I must admit that Mac Caffee has some fantastic choices.
 There are certainly many places for breakfast and coffee in Melbourne, and Mc Cafe (from Mc Donald’s) is one of those, with an excellent offer of bakery and muffins.

 Their cappuccino and Walnut Carrot Whole-brain Muffin are my favourite and get the prize for the best value Breakfast in Melbourne.

-This is a shortlist of the best places to eat in Melbourne which will help you experience some of the finest eateries and cafes in the CBD.
-You may be also interested in reading about my healthy eating tips for travelling around Australia.
+This is a shortlist of the best places to eat in Melbourne, which will help you experience some of the finest eateries and cafes in the CBD.
+You may also be interested in reading about my healthy eating tips for travelling around Australia.

 Pin it for Later!